Configuration of Modbus Meters

 Other Models (Advanced Configuration)

-Select the generic_modbus model and edit the additional parameters.
+Select the model generic_modbus and edit the additional parameters.

 Parameters to Define